Craig Roberts Stapleton

 Craig R. Stapleton is a senior advisor at Stone Point Capital in Greenwich, Connecticut.
 He is a director of Tenax Aerospace and Vivino Inc. He is a co-owner of the St. Louis Cardinals.
 He was president of Marsh and McLennan Real Estate Advisors of New York from 1982 until 2001.

-Craig Stapleton was born in Kansas City, Mo.
-His grandfather, Benjamin F. Stapleton, served five terms as Mayor of Denver.
-He received his secondary-school education at Phillips Exeter Academy and received a B.A. (magna cum laude) from Harvard College.
-He received his M.B.A. from Harvard Business School.
+Stapleton was born in Kansas City, Missouri.
+His grandfather Benjamin F. Stapleton served five terms as mayor of Denver.
+He received his secondary school education at Phillips Exeter Academy.
+He is a graduate of Harvard College and Harvard Business School.

-During the administration of George H. W. Bush, Stapleton served on the Board of the Peace Corps.
-He served as Ambassador to the Czech Republic from 2001 to 2003 and received the Jan Masaryk Medal from the Czech Republic.
-In June 2005, he was appointed Ambassador to France, served until January 2009 and received the French Legion of Honor as a Commander.
+During the administration of former President George H. W. Bush, Stapleton served on the Board of the Peace Corps.
+From 2001–2003, he served under former President George W. Bush as ambassador to the Czech Republic, where he received the Jan Masaryk Medal.
+In June 2005, he was appointed ambassador to France, serving until January 2009.
+Stapleton was decorated as commandeurs de la Légion d'honneur.

-Craig and his wife, Debbie, live in Greenwich, Conn., have two adult children and six grandchildren.
-His son Walker was elected Colorado State Treasurer in 2010 and 2014.
+Stapleton and his wife, Debbie, reside in North Palm Beach, Florida, and Greenwich, Connecticut.
+They have two children and six grandchildren.
+His son Walker Stapleton was elected Colorado state treasurer in 2010 and 2014.